laravel/nova-docs/3.0/resources/relationships.md

 HasMany::make('Posts'),
 ```

-Once the field has been added to your resource, it will be displayed on the resource's detail screen.
+Once the field has been added to your resource, it will be displayed on the resource's detail page.

 :::warning Plural Resource Names